 What is Radiation Cystitis?

-Radiation Cystitis (also known as Irradiation Cystitis or “RC”) is a rare and serious side effect that arises from anticancer radiation therapy for pelvic malignancies including prostate, rectal, endometrial and cervical cancers.
+Radiation Cystitis (also known as “RC”) is a rare and serious side effect that arises from anticancer radiation therapy for pelvic malignancies including prostate, rectal, endometrial and cervical cancers.
 Symptoms include hematuria (urinary bleeding) and other voiding symptoms such as urinary pain and incontinence.

-Hemorrhagic cystitis is a closely related condition and is often used synonymously with RC.
-Hemorrhagic cystitis refers to the same urinary symptoms as RC which result from of either anticancer radiation therapy and/or certain types of anticancer chemotherapy.
+Hemorrhagic cystitis is related and is often used synonymously with RC.
+Hemorrhagic cystitis refers to the same urinary symptoms as RC which may result from either anticancer radiation therapy and/or certain types of anticancer chemotherapy - so all radiation cystitis cases are hemorrhagic cystitis, but not all hemorrhagic cystitis cases are radiation cystitis.
+To reduce confusion, sometimes radiation cystitis is referred to as "radiation-induced hemorrhagic cystitis" or "radiation-related hemorrhagic cystitis".

-Patients with RC and often experience variations or flares of these symptoms over time.
-RC can be a life threatening condition and there are no definitive treatments or cures for RC.
+No matter what you call it, patients with RC can often experience variations or flares of symptoms over time, potentially years after receiving radiation therapy.
+Serious cases of RC may be life threatening condition and there are no definitive treatments or cures for RC.
 Existing options are costly and limited.
 The condition represents a significant unmet medical need worldwide.

 Radiation Cystitis & Public Health: